russhustle/leetpattern/docs/binary_search.md

 # Binary Search

-## Binary Search
+## Binary Search Template

 - Binary search is a search algorithm that finds the position of a target value within a sorted array.
     - Note: we need to sort the array before applying binary search if it is not sorted.
 - Time Complexity: $O(\log n)$
 - Space Complexity: $O(1)$